 Change can occur in as little as one session.
 Though the length of therapy is generally determined by your goals and needs at the time.
 It is especially important that therapy is helping you to reach your goals.
 While some clients are satisfied with a few sessions, others may remain in therapy for much longer.
 It is also common for a client to establish a working relationship with a preferred therapist to assist with treatment options at any given time throughout their lifespan.

 A therapist generally bills for one hour increments of time, or therapy hour.
 For the therapy hour, 45-50 minutes of the hour is your session time and 10-15 minutes of the hour is utilized for paperwork and processing.
 It is possible to have longer and shorter sessions.
 For instance, 30 minute sessions are common for young children and 90 minute sessions are sometimes helpful for families and partnerships.

 As with any course of treatment, there are fees associated that must be paid before any session can begin.
-All fees are due on the date of your scheduled session with me.
+All fees are due on the date of your scheduled session with us.

 A 45 minute session is $150 for individuals, partnerships, and families.
 Double sessions are available as needed.

 Payments can be made via cash, check, or credit card.
 I accept Visa, Mastercard, American Express, and Discover.
 Alternatively, you can pay online with a credit card via Paypal, a nationally recognized payment processor that allows you to pay safely and securely.

 Due to the demand for my services, we are not currently accepting insurance.
 While Melissa Hargrave is a Blue Cross Blue Shield Provider at this time, she is unable to accept new insurance clients and will be getting off the panel by next year.
 For any other insurance panels, some will reimburse for out of network services, though you will need to verify your benefits first.
 We are happy to provide you with a specific session receipt, called a superbill, for you to submit to your insurance provider for reimbursement.